 If you locate a wasps’ nest on your property in Chester, ID 83421, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-Likewise, and possibly most seriously, do not try to seal the nest opening with concrete adhesive or mortar, given that you will force the wasps into your residence!
+Additionally, as well as maybe most seriously, do not try to secure the nest opening with cement adhesive or mortar, given that you will certainly force the wasps into your home!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Chester, ID